-The catchment area is marked by a blue boundary line.
-It can be viewed in more detail at devon.cc/schoolareamaps.
+The catchment area can be viewed in more detail at devon.cc/schoolareamaps.
 For admissions purposes, we measure straight-line distances from the green star marker for the school.
 We welcome admissions applications for children living inside and outside our catchment area.

 © Crown Copyright.
 All rights reserved.
-Devon County Council 100019783 2021
+Devon County Council 100019783 2020